ajitkoti/papertrail/content/post/2014-08-09-distributed-systems-theory-for-the-distributed-systems-engineer.md

 layout: post
 guid: http://the-paper-trail.org/blog/?p=617
 permalink: /distributed-systems-theory-for-the-distributed-systems-engineer/
+aliases:
+ - /blog/distributed-systems-theory-for-the-distributed-systems-engineer/
 categories:
   - Distributed systems
 ---
-Gwen Shapira, SA superstar and now full-time engineer at Cloudera, asked a [question on Twitter](https://twitter.com/gwenshap/status/497203248332165121) that got me thinking.
+Gwen Shapira, who at the time was an engineer at Cloudera and now is spreading the Kafka gospel, asked a question on Twitter that got me thinking.

+{{< tweet 497203248332165121 >}}

 My response of old might have been &#8220;well, here&#8217;s the FLP paper, and here&#8217;s the Paxos paper, and here&#8217;s the Byzantine generals paper&#8230;&#8221;, and I&#8217;d have prescribed a laundry list of primary source material which would have taken at least six months to get through if you rushed.
 But I&#8217;ve come to thinking that recommending a ton of theoretical papers is often precisely the wrong way to go about learning distributed systems theory (unless you are in a PhD program).
 Papers are usually deep, usually complex, and require both serious study, and usually _significant experience_ to glean their important contributions and to place them in context.
 What good is requiring that level of expertise of engineers?

 And yet, unfortunately, there&#8217;s a paucity of good &#8216;bridge&#8217; material that summarises, distills and contextualises the important results and ideas in distributed systems theory; particularly material that does so without condescending.
 Considering that gap lead me to another interesting question: